Otshelnik-Fm/otfm-countdown-to-new-year-block/readme.md

 ## Translation

-Available in English, Russian, Ukrainian, French (France)(50%) and more other languages in becoming.
+Available in English, Russian, Ukrainian, French (France), Italian and more other languages in becoming.

 ## Acknowledgements
 Thanks to [BArS](https://profiles.wordpress.org/bars/) for Ukrainian translation approval.

+Thanks to [fxbenard](https://profiles.wordpress.org/fxbenard/), [wrey75](https://profiles.wordpress.org/wrey75/), [Didier Wolforg](https://profiles.wordpress.org/wolforg/) for the translation and approval of the translation into French (France).

+Thanks to [Wolly aka Paolo Valenti](https://profiles.wordpress.org/wolly/) for Italian translation approval.

 ## Frequently Asked Questions